-- Robust mechanism for exchange of information between responsible agencies of BoB States. - Sharing of monitoring real-time tracking information of fishing vessels of the region among all BoB States. - Increase joint capacity building, patrolling and training.
+- Robust mechanism for exchange of information between responsible agencies of BoB states. - Sharing of monitoring real-time tracking information of fishing vessels of the region among all BoB members. - Increase joint capacity Building, patrolling and training.

 7.0 Cooperating and Coordinating Agencies